 Chestnut served as an embassy duty security guard in Monterey, Mexico; Paris, France; and West Africa over the course of five and a half years.
 During that time, he was inspired by his fellow servicemembers, many of whom worked to further their education in their free time.
 He began taking classes online, increasing his workload each semester.
 When he expected that he would be released from the military, he looked into schools where he could pursue a degree in criminal justice and play football again.

 Azusa Pacific not only offered the opportunity to participate in both pursuits, but its Yellow Ribbon benefit also allowed him to go after his dream career completely debt-free.
-With the collaborative support of the Office of Military and Veteran Education Benefits and APU’s head football coach Victor Santa Cruz, Chestnut enrolled at APU, joined the football team and entered into a new life chapter.
+With the collaborative support of the Office of Military and Veteran Education Benefits and APU’s former head football coach Victor Santa Cruz, Chestnut enrolled at APU, joined the football team and entered into a new life chapter.